There’s just one problem: my mind is doing everything it can to stop me from reading.

 About a year ago I started needing to tap my forehead in groups of four a certain amount of times whenever bad thoughts came to me.
 If you ever met me and saw me tapping my forehead and trying my hardest to make it look like I was scratching an itch or moving my hair, that’s what was going on.
 I’m embarrassed to say it still happens quite a lot.

 It’s fairly easy to understand why I keep all of this quiet from people.
 The tidiness and the furniture rearranging and the bad thoughts and the head tapping have all been – and often still are – very hard to deal with, but not being able to read is by far the worst-case scenario for me.

 Unlike my other compulsions, I don’t get any sense of order or relief from giving in and reading sentences over and over again.
 The stress just gets higher the longer I spend with the book, and I’m so angry with myself that I’ve let this develop into a ritual.
 But the thing is, by the time I realise that something has become a ritual, it’s already a full-blown problem.

 I’m looking into solutions, and particularly into whether this is something I can deal with on my own.
-I know that I’m going to have push myself and go ahead with what scares me even when it’s pulling me apart.
-I’m aware that it’s going to be really challenging, and probably exhausting too.
+I know that I’m going to have push myself and go ahead with what scares me.
+I’m aware that it’s going to be challenging, and probably exhausting too.
 Even writing this post has made me feel incredibly vulnerable, and it’s going to take a lot of courage to press ‘publish’.

-I know I’m going to have to dare greatly, and so I might as well start by reading the Brené Brown and kill two birds with one stone.
+I know I’m going to have to dare greatly, and so I might as well start by reading the Brené Brown book.